piyumiimasha/Movie_Recommender_System/README.md

 # Movie_Recommender_System

 essential files to run app.py
-1.movie_dict.pkl
-2.similarity.pkl
+- movie_dict.pkl
+- similarity.pkl

-Run the sysyem
+## Steps to Run the Project

+1. Create a new python project
+2. Install dependencies
-streamlit run app.py
+3. streamlit run app.py in terminal
+4. Open the browser and access the app